deanrobertcook/scrapy/README.md

     ```

     **TODO:**
     - I should probably not pass the password as a build-arg.
 Instead, store the password as an envvar on the server ahead of time, and reference it by variable name (i.e., close a password variable)
+    - How do I ensure that the droplet always pulls the latest image?

 3. Trigger redeploy of scrapyd server on droplet

 4. Set up a Github action that deploys the spiders to the authenticated scrapyd server

 5. Run spider and test